 Preliminary results from the 5,984 line-kilometres of airborne geophysics helped to refine targets during the field work.
-The 2014 Phase I field work program was successful in isolating six priority areas based on repeated and expanded geochemical/biogeochemical anomalies, and favourable geology in association with discrete geophysical signatures.
-The six priority areas include the following:
+The 2014 Phase I field work program was successful in areas based repeated isolating six priority on and expanded geochemical/biogeochemical anomalies, and favourable geology in association with discrete electromagnetic geophysical conductor signatures.
+In the Athabasca region, EM conductors often represent graphitic horizons in pelitic rocks that are a common host for uranium mineralization.
+Breaks in the general EM and magnetic trends in conjunction with elevated geochemistry may indicate structural disturbances that can be important to uranium mineralization emplacement.
+The six priority areas include the following: Jurgen 1 and Jurgen 2, Johnston Lake/GAP, Kingston Lake, Sava Lake, and Daniel's Bay (Burrill Bay area).